aldryn/prototype-aldryn-project-template/README.md

 wsgi.py
 ```

-For this prototype the ``addons-dev`` folder actually contains some sourcecode
-within the git repo.
-In real usage the code for each Addon would be in a git repo of its own
-and manually cloned into the ``addons-dev`` folder.

 ## ``addons`` and ``addons-dev``

 There is a folder here for every Addon that is installed in the project and